Spencer-Sch/upskill_and_chill/README.md

 # Upskill & Chill

-The official repo for the weekly Upskill and Chill stream on LinkedIn.
-A simple todo app built to explore the latest features and design patterns within the Next.js framework.
+TypeScript, Next.js, Tailwind, and Jest testing library powered project to explore the latest technologies and design patterns.
+The official repo of the Upskill & Chill stream on LinkedIn.

 ## Watch Previous Episodes